tursodatabase/examples/README.md

 - [Next.js Documentation] - learn about Next.js features and API.
 - [Turso Documentation] - learn about Next.js features and API.
 - [Turso Community] - Join the Turso community.
-- [libSQL] - The open-source open-contribution fork of SQLite Turso is based on.
+- [libSQL] - The open-source open-contribution fork of SQLite Turso is built on.

 ## Deploy on Vercel